wp-plugins/mdc-youtube-downloader/readme.txt

 MDC YouTube Downloader allows visitors to download YouTube videos directly from your WordPress site.

-It enables a shortcode `[mdc_youtube_downloader]`, which can be added anywhere of the WordPress.
+It enables a shortcode `[mdc_youtube_downloader]`, that can be added anywhere of the WordPress.
 In a post, page or widget.
 Even in template files!

 == Installation ==